 A. General terms and conditions

-Use of any material or information that the International Energy Agency (IEA) provides subject to charge ('IEA Information') constitutes an agreement between the IEA and the user as well as the user’s acceptance of the following terms and conditions and the IEA's disclaimer.
+Use of any material or information that the International Energy Agency (IEA) provides subject to charge ('IEA Information') constitutes an agreement between the IEA and the subscriber as well as the subscriber's and each user’s acceptance of the following terms and conditions and the IEA's disclaimer.

 Any IEA Information provided to the user is subject to copyright by the OECD/IEA.
 The user is responsible for any breach of copyright it may commit.